168.70 0.00 (0.00%)

 |Earnings Date||Jan 31, 2018 - Feb 5, 2018|

 Ferrari N.V.
-(NYSE/MTA: RACE) (“Ferrari” or the “Company”) announces that under the common share buyback program announced on 28 December 2018 (the “Initial Program”), the.
+(NYSE/MTA: RACE) (“Ferrari” or the “Company”) announces that under the second tranche of the common share buyback program announced on 1 July 2019 (“Second.

 Ferrari N.V.
 (NYSE/MTA: RACE) (Ferrari or the Company) hereby announces the final results of its invitation to eligible holders (subject to the offer restrictions referred to in the Tender Offer Memorandum (as defined below)) of the Company’s outstanding €700,000,000 0.250 per cent.
 Notes due 16 January 2021 (ISIN:XS1720053229) (the 2021 Notes), and the Company’s outstanding €500,000,000 1.500 per cent.
 Notes due 16 March 2023 (ISIN:XS1380394806) (the 2023 Notes and, together with the 2021 Notes, the Notes) to tender their Notes for purchase by the Company for cash (the Offers and each an Offer).
 The Offers were announced on 4 July 2019 and were made on the terms and subject to the conditions set out in the tender offer memorandum dated 4 July 2019 (the Tender Offer Memorandum).